Slovenia in the Eurovision Song Contest 2014: EMA 2014

-EMA 2014 was the 18th edition of the Slovenian national final format Evrovizijska Melodija (EMA).
-The competition was used by RTV Slovenija to select Slovenia's entry for the Eurovision Song Contest 2014 and was broadcast on TV SLO1 and online via the official Eurovision Song Contest website eurovision.tv.
+EMA 2014 was the 18th edition of the Slovenian national final format Evrovizijska Melodija (EMA), used by RTV Slovenija to select Slovenia's entry for the Eurovision Song Contest 2014.
+The competition took place at the RTV Slovenija Studio 1 in Ljubljana, hosted by Ula Furlan and was broadcast on TV SLO 1, TV Maribor, Radio Val 202, Radio Koper, Radio Maribor and online via the official Eurovision Song Contest website eurovision.tv.

 Competing entries

-29 artists and composers were directly invited by the broadcaster to submit entries.
-An additional 42 entries received by the broadcaster from artists who did not receive an invitation were also considered.
-An expert committee consisting of Miša Molk (RTV Slovenija Eurovision project manager), Darja Švajger (singer, vocal coach and 1995 and 1999 Slovenian Eurovision entrant) and Andrea F. (radio host, musician and producer) selected seven artists and songs for the competition from the received submissions.
+An expert committee consisting of Miša Molk (RTV Slovenija Eurovision project manager), Darja Švajger (1995 and 1999 Slovenian Eurovision entrant) and Andrea F. (radio host, musician and producer) nominated 29 artists and composers to be directly invited by the broadcaster to submit entries.
+An additional 42 entries from artists and composers who did not receive an invitation were also considered.
+The committee selected seven artists and songs for the competition from the received submissions.
 The competing artists were announced on 7 February 2014.
 Among the competing artists was former Slovenian Eurovision contestant Omar Naber who represented Slovenia in 2005.

 Final

-EMA 2014 took place on 8 March 2014 at the RTV Slovenija Studio 1 in Ljubljana, hosted by Ula Furlan.
+EMA 2014 took place on 8 March 2014.
 In addition to the performances of the competing entries, 2011 Slovenian Eurovision entrant Maja Keuc performed as a guest.
-The winner was selected over two rounds of public voting.
-In the first round, the top two entries were selected to proceed to the second round.
+The winner was selected over two rounds of public televoting.
+In the first round, two entries were selected to proceed to the second round.
 In the second round, "Spet/Round and Round" performed by Tinkara Kovač was selected as the winner.